 The National Indigenous Australians Agency has a long-term commitment to low aromatic fuel supply as part of the Indigenous Advancement Strategy.
-Viva Energy support helps reduce petrol sniffing in regional and remote areas, including some Indigenous communities where it has been identified as a problem.
+Viva Energy’s support has helped to reduce petrol sniffing in regional and remote areas.

 The support of the Federal Government enables Viva Energy to offer LAF for sale to wholesale customers at the same price as regular unleaded petrol (ULP91).
 LAF, has been specially designed to contain lower levels of the aromatic compounds such as benzene, toluene and xylene.